Open source grammar checker that analyzes your writing quickly while keeping your data completely private and secure on your device.

 Core Features:

-• WebAssembly support: Compact enough to be loaded and run via WebAssembly.
+• WebAssembly compatibility: The engine is small enough to be loaded and run in WebAssembly-based environments.

 Use Cases: